Body Suits in Ponyplay

 Latex body suits are fairly popular (obviously, especially so with rubber ponies) and look and feel really nice.
 If I have to be covered up, I will usually choose a latex catsuit (actually I still like to wear one even when I don't have to be covered up).
 However, it is really easy to get too hot in a latex suit when moving around, and then find yourself shivering as soon as you stop moving (the latex suits are thin).
 Moreover, latex catsuits can be surprisingly delicate and may be prone to rip, so do be careful when buckling tack.

-Of course, if you are allergic to latex, then a latex catsuit is probably not the way to go.
-Spandex or vinyl body suits are other viable options for ponyplay.
-You could even go with a thin wetsuit if you like neoprene.
+Additionally, you could even go with a thin wetsuit if you like neoprene.
 It really depends on your personal taste, both the look of the suit as well as the feel of it.
 An important consideration should be your reason for wanting a bodysuit: are you wearing it because you especially like the material (e.g. latex, vinyl, spandex, neoprene, etc)?
 Or are you using it solely to cover up for public play?

 Latex catsuits are perfect for outdoor ponyplay.
 Seamless integration with rubber ponyplay hoof gloves makes this ideal for rubber fetishists